kylemclaren/qdrant-on-fly/README.md

 This command generates a new Fly application and a related configuration file.
 When prompted, select `yes` to copy the existing configuration to the newly generated app.

-## Tailscale Integration

-The cluster uses [Tailscale](https://tailscale.com/) for P2P communication and discovery.
-Tailscale is a private WireGuard® network that provides secure, easy-to-setup networking between servers.
-You'll need to to create a new Tailscale organization.
-The recommended approach is to create a new GitHub organization, then use that to sign-in to Tailscale.

-### Why not use Fly private networking or Flycast?

-During initial testing, I encountered some issues with Qdrant's underlying networking libraries.
-They didn't play nice with IPv6!
-Using Tailscale allows us to leverage predictable, static DNS names that resolve to a unique [100.x.y.z](https://tailscale.com/kb/1015/100.x-addresses/?q=100) address on the network (thanks to [MagicDNS](https://tailscale.com/kb/1081/magicdns/)) for P2P communication.
-This turned out to be a great move as it additionally makes discovery a little less tricky when bootstrapping peers.

-## Set Secrets

-This setup requires several environment variables:

-- **QDRANT__SERVICE__API_KEY**: Qdrant supports a simple form of client authentication using a static API key.
-The API key will need to be set via the `api_key` header in any client request to the cluster.
-More [here](https://qdrant.tech/documentation/guides/security/).
-- **TAILNET_DOMAIN**: Your Tailscale unique [tailnet name](https://tailscale.com/kb/1217/tailnet-name/).
-- **TAILSCALE_AUTHKEY**: Your Tailscale pre-authentication ([**auth key**](https://tailscale.com/kb/1085/auth-keys/)) key to let you register new nodes.
-Needs to be `reusable` and `ephemeral`.

-Set them using `fly secrets set`

 ## Deploy the First Peer

 Start by deploying one instance in your preferred region.